 A gorgeous new door begins with precise measurements.
 You definitely wouldn’t want to take the time to pick a beautiful new door only to have it not fit perfectly – especially with Hume’s customisation options!
 But you might be a little unsure on how to measure door entryways properly – that’s where we come in.

 Why is an accurate measurement important?

 Did you know that the height & width can vary for every doorway?
 So you must prepare enough room to make any adjustments.
-If your doorway is small or exactly the same size as your new door, chances are your door will be difficult to use and will look as if it was forced to fit.
+If your doorway is small, or even if it’s exactly the same size as your new door, chances are the door will be difficult to use and look as if it was forced to fit.

 In addition, openings are not always perfectly plumb and square.
 An accurately measured door frame should provide adequate space to properly fit the door and allow for an even margin between the frame and door.

-Did you also know your door and door frame expands and contracts depending on the season, while this may not be obvious, it can have an effect on the fitting of your door.
-When the temperature drops, an ill-fitting door will not latch properly or when the weather warms up, you might notice that it sticks in the frame, allowing 3 to 4mm clearance on the hinge side, lock side and above the door will give you enough margin for all conditions.
+Plus, your door and door frame expands and contracts depending on the season!
+While this change may not be very obvious, it can have an effect on the fitting of your door.
+When the temperature drops, an ill-fitting door will not latch properly.
+Or, when the weather warms up, you might notice that your door sticks in the frame.
+Allowing 3-4mm clearance on the hinge side, lock side and above the door will give you enough margin for all conditions.

 How to get the right measurements for your doorway

-When measuring, make sure to measure from the inside rebate of your door jamb and follow the below tips to get the right measurements:
+When measuring, make sure to measure from the inside rebate of your door jamb and follow the below tips to make sure your results are accurate:

 - Measure the door opening width at the top, middle and bottom of the door frame.
 Be sure to measure from left to right, in between the rebates, where the door will sit.